Mean field analysis of reverse annealing for code-division multiple-access multiuser detection: Introduction

 In the ARA, we need to prepare for the initial candidate solution.
 In the previous study \cite{ohkuwa_2018,Yamashiro_2019}, they have not cared about how to prepare for the initial candidate solution.
 We investigate whether or not we can prepare for the proper initial candidate solution to avoid the first-order phase transition with commonly used algorithms.
 We test the performance of the ARA with the initial candidate solution obtained by these practical algorithms.
 Although the implementation of the ARA in the current quantum annealer has not yet been realized, our results provide the first theoretical demonstration of the ARA as a practical technique for signal recovery problems.

 The remainder of this paper is organized as follows.
-In Section \ref{sec:sec2}, we present the formulation of the CDMA model with quantum fluctuations.
+In Section \ref{sec:sec2}, we review the previous study and present the formulation of the CDMA model with quantum fluctuations.
 In Section \ref{sec:sec3}, we extend the formulation for the ARA.
-We compute the free energy under the RS ansatz and the static approximation.
-We derive the saddle-point equations and the stability condition of the RS solutions.
-In Section \ref{sec:sec4}, we numerically solve the saddle-point equations and illustrate the phase diagrams in the ARA.
+We derive the free energy under the replica symmetry (RS) ansatz and the static approximation.
+In Section \ref{sec:sec4}, we illustrate the phase diagrams in the ARA.
 At first, we consider oracle cases where the initial candidate solution is randomly generated from the probability distribution given the fraction of the original signal in the initial state.
 To verify the RS solutions, we perform quantum Monte Carlo simulations.
 Next, we check whether or not we can prepare for the proper initial candidate solution to avoid the first-order phase transition with commonly used algorithms.
 Finally, we test the performance of the ARA with the initial candidate solution attained from these practical algorithms.
 In Section \ref{sec:sec5}, we conclude the study and discuss the future research directions.